 The federal False Claims Act prohibits, among other things, a person from knowingly presenting, or causing to be presented, a false or fraudulent claim for payment to the federal government.
 In addition to actions initiated by the government itself, the statute authorizes actions to be brought on behalf of the federal government by a private party having knowledge of the alleged fraud pursuant to its qui tam provisions.
 Because the complaint in a qui tam action is initially filed under seal, the action may be pending for some time before the defendant is even aware of the action.
-If the government intervenes and is ultimately successful in obtaining redress in the matter or if the relator succeeds in obtaining redress without the government's involvement, then the relator will receive a percentage of the recovery.
-In addition, providers and suppliers must report and return any overpayments received from the Medicare and Medicaid programs within 60 days of identification, and failure to identify and return such overpayments exposes the provider or supplier to False Claims Act liability.
-Violation of the False Claims Act may result payment of up to three times the actual damages sustained by the government, plus significant per-claim civil penalties.
-Several states, including California, have enacted comparable false claims laws that may be broader in scope and may apply regardless of payor.
+Regardless of whether the government intervenes in the action, the relator, if successful, will receive a percentage of the recovery.
+In addition, providers and suppliers must report and return any overpayments received from the Medicare and Medicaid programs within 60 days of identification, and failure to identify and return such overpayments exposes the provider or supplier to federal False Claims Act liability.
+Violation of the federal False Claims Act may result payment of up to three times the actual damages sustained by the government, plus significant per-claim civil penalties.
+Several states, including California, have enacted comparable false claims laws that may apply regardless of payor.